 The purpose of the RFI EMC facility is to measure the characteristics of radiated RF signals from electronics equipment designed for the EVLA.
-The chamber and associated test equipment is to ultimately operate over the 300 MHz- 50 GHz range and measure total power of emissions.
+The chamber and associated test equipment is to ultimately operate over

 The current system includes:

 Facility: Surplus RF Shielded Chamber stored at Green Bank specified at 100 dB shielding up to 10 GHz.